BinitaBharati/jilapi/README.md

       If exact field positioning not available, but instead search texts per field available in the output, then please use result.entity.prefix.map.
-* **`<CMND_KEY>.result.entity.field.prefix.map`**: A list enlisting the text content signifying the start of each field of an entity in the output.This is mutually exclusive with result.entity.field.positional.map.
+* **`<CMND_KEY>.result.entity.field.prefix.map`**: A list enlisting the text content signifying the start of each field of an entity in the output.This is mutually exclusive with result.entity.field.positional.map.Please refer to cmnd5 for a sample.
 * **`<CMND_KEY>.result.entity.delimiter`**: Delimiter to determine start and end of a complete entity.
-Default delimiter is a new line. i.e each line of the output is a meaningful complete entity..
+Default delimiter is a new line. i.e each line of the output is a meaningful complete entity.
 * **`<CMND_KEY>.result.entity.field.delimiter`**: Delimiter between individual fields of an entity, Default is SPACE..

 ### Sample file